Last updated on May 8th, 2024 at 09:20 am

 Exchanging and using Japanese yen

-If you plan to move to Japan or visit Japan, you’ll have several options for paying for goods and services while you’re there.
+If you plan to move to Japan to visit or work, you’ll have several options for paying for goods and services while you’re there.

 Using cash is a universal and efficient way to pay, especially if you find yourself outside big cities like Tokyo or Osaka.
 It’s also an easy way to pay for low-cost services and items.
 Japanese merchants don’t accept foreign currency, so your dollars, pounds, or other currencies won’t work as legal tender in local shops.